Pension Bible

 The standard sequence is:

 2. Ask for the scheme rules — specifically: does the employer pass on any of their employer NI saving, and if so how much?
-This is the question most people never ask, and it's the one that determines whether you're in a good scheme or a great one.

 3. Complete the contractual variation form (sometimes called a "salary sacrifice election" or "flex choice").
 This typically asks for the amount you want to sacrifice in £ or percentage terms, and the effective date.